srodri10/DSDN-Blog/README.md

 ## Results
-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the Medium blog post available [here]()

 ## Licensing, Authors, Acknowledgements
 Must give credit to Stack Overflow for the data.